Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 That price tag stings even more when you consider there are no free games included, not even a bundled title like the original Wii Sports with the Wii, or the new Welcome Tour, which, as touched on already, is just an intro to the console, acting as the Switch 2’s version of the PS5's ASTRO’s Playroom).
 That game will cost you $9.99 / £7.99, and it really should’ve been included to show off the console’s features.

-I would say the "real" Switch 2 will come if an OLED model arrives in the future, at which point I'd argue it might be a better valued console.
+I'd say the "real" Switch 2 will arrive if an OLED model comes out in the future, at which point I'd argue it might be a better value console.
 Plus, if you’re planning on downloading a decent number of games, the 256GB of internal storage won’t last long, especially with titles like Mario Kart World taking up significantly more space than their predecessors.
-You’ll likely need to buy a micro SD card, as a result, which adds to the overall cost pretty quickly.
+You’ll likely need to buy a micro SD card, which adds to the overall cost pretty quickly.

 Yes, the console is cheaper than, say, an ASUS ROG Ally, but you're more pigeon-holed into the Nintendo ecosystem with a Switch 2.
-And while bundle deals certainly make the price tag more palatable, even though you're spending more, I would still say the console seems a bit overpriced considering it's clearly not the finished article, and requires a million different costly accessories to unlock its full functionality.
+And while bundle deals certainly make the price tag more palatable, even though you're spending more, I would still say the console seems a bit overpriced, considering it's clearly not the finished article and requires a multitude of costly accessories to unlock its full functionality.

 Comparison to the Original Switch